Sneferu/SkintBroker/readme.md

 ### Command Line

-Skintbroker can be called like any other python module with a ```__main__,py``` - via the ```python -m ...``` command.
+SkintBroker can be called like any other python module with a ```__main__,py``` - via the ```python -m ...``` command.
 It has three major subcommands associated with it: data, model, and compare.
 There is a set of flags applicable to all of these commands, as well as several associated specifically with each.

 #### Global Flags